jen20/go-event-sourcing-sample/README.md

 Register(aggregate aggregate, events ...interface{}) error
 ```

-It needs to register the aggregate and its events for it to maintain correct type info after Marshall.
+It needs to register the aggregate together with the events that belongs to it.
+It has to do this to maintain correct type info after Marshall.

 ```go
 j := json.New()